anuraggupta29/vsd-lpr/README.md

 ## Vehicle Speed Detection & License Recognition
 #### How to Run
-Clone this repository.
+Clone this repository. <br>

-Open cmd in the directory of this project's folder.
+Open cmd in the directory of this project's folder.<br>
 Enter the following command:
 ```
 python main.py
 ```